The-going/evlproject/content/dovetail/porting/irqflow.md

 - `irq_unmask()`

-For so-called _device interrupts_, no change is required, because the _genirq_ layer ensures that a single CPU at most handles a given IRQ event by holding the per-descriptor `irq_desc::lock` spinlock across calls to those `irqchip` handlers, and such lock is automatically turned into a [mutable spinlock]({{%relref
+For so-called _device interrupts_, no change is required, because the _genirq_ layer ensures a single CPU at most handles a given IRQ event by holding the per-descriptor `irq_desc::lock` spinlock across calls to those `irqchip` handlers, and such lock is automatically turned into a [mutable spinlock]({{%relref